MarkusG-true/.zshrc/README.md

-This is my personal Zsh shell profil file have fun
+This is my personal Zsh shell profile file have fun